Examples of skin blemishes we can remove

 Our doctor will examine your skin in detail with a dermoscope during your consultation.
 This magnifies the skin and allows our experienced and knowledgeable doctors to spot potentially troublesome lesions which require a referral.

-As member of the Primary Care Dermatology Society our doctors continues to receive dermoscopy training and are regularly updated with dermatological issues.
+As members of the Primary Care Dermatology Society our doctors continues to receive dermoscopy training and are regularly updated with dermatological issues.

 Take time to decide